kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Fortunately, we don't need to rely only on Facebook's official data.
 We can get some reasonably good estimate of where the revenue is coming from based on aggregated data of thousands of advertisers that use Facebook's ad platform.

-For example, we can use [Social Media Trend Report](https://www.socialbakers.com/blog/social-media-trends-report-q4-2020){:target="_blank"} by Socialbakers to see that at the end of 2020, the **biggest revenue generator was Facebook feed with 57% share on ad spend.
+For example, we can use [Social Media Trend Report](https://www.socialbakers.com/blog/social-media-trends-report-q4-2020){:target="_blank"} by Socialbakers to see that at the end of 2020, the **biggest revenue generator was Facebook feed with a 57% share on ad spend.
 It was followed by Instagram feed with 16% share and Instagram stories with 11% share on ad spend.**

-When we add Instagram share from feed and stories together with small share spend on Instagram explore tab ads, we get **total Instagram share on Facebook advertising revenue 29%, which translates into $24bn annual revenue in 2020.**
+When we add Instagram share from feed and stories together with small share spend on Instagram explore tab ads, we get **a total Instagram share on Facebook advertising revenue of 29%, which translates into $24bn annual revenue in 2020.**

-In 2019 share of Instagram ad spend was also around 29% which would mean **$20bn annual revenue in 2019.**
+In 2019 share of Instagram ad spend was also around 29% which would mean **$20bn annual revenue.**

-Bloomberg [reported](https://www.bloomberg.com/news/articles/2020-02-04/instagram-generates-more-than-a-quarter-of-facebook-s-sales){:target="_blank"} the same $20bn revenue amount based on some "unknow source", so our estimate is in line with thath.
+Bloomberg [reported](https://www.bloomberg.com/news/articles/2020-02-04/instagram-generates-more-than-a-quarter-of-facebook-s-sales){:target="_blank"} the same $20bn revenue amount based on some "unknown source," so our estimate is in line with that.

 You can see that **in 2020, Instagram was not such an impressive revenue growth driver as in 2019** when it was growing much more quickly than Facebook.
 At this moment, it is hard to speculate if it is because of specific pandemic-related factors or some more fundamental change of trends.